094459/blog/content/newsletter/aws-open-source-news-and-updates-164.md

 **AWS Lambda Power Tools**

 You want to understand how the Lambda Power Tools team does their Continuous Integration Process?
-Take a detailed look at this recording from AWS Hero Johannes Hoch did together with Heitor Lessa.
+Take a detailed look at this recording from AWS Hero Johannes Koch did together with Heitor Lessa.
 A must watch episode, with more coming next week.

 {{< youtube kIRTu_n-gZQ >}}